-- 1. Project Title: City of Waukesha Parks, Recreation and Forestry Department, Adaptive Grant - 2.
-Project Address (if different from Applicant's address): - 3.
-Primary Contact Person/Title: Gala Evers, Recreation Programmer - 4.
-Telephone: 262-524-3715 - 5.
-E-Mail: gevers@waukesha-wi.gov - 6.
-Amount of CDBG 2021 Funds Requested: \$4,000 - 7.
-Total Project Costs: \$15,000 - 8.
-National Objective (check all that apply): - ⊠ Benefiting low and moderate income persons - □ Preventing or eliminating slums or blight

-□ Meeting other community development needs having a particular urgency because existing conditions pose a serious and immediate threat to the health or welfare of the community and other financial resources are not available to meet such needs.

-9. Check One:
+1. Project Title: The City of Waukesha, WPRF Adaptive Grant 2.
+Project Address (if different from Applicant's address): 3.
+Primary Contact Person/Title :Gala Evers, Recreation Programmer 4.
+Telephone: 262-524-3715 5.
+E-Mail: gevers@waukesha-wi.gov 6.
+Amount of CDBG 2022 Funds Requested: \$4,000 7.
+Total Project Costs: \$15,000 8.
+National Objective (check all that apply): □ Benefiting low - and moderate - income persons ☐ Preventing or eliminating slums or blight \Box Meeting other community development needs having a particular urgency because existing conditions pose a serious and immediate threat to the health or welfare of the community and other financial resources are no available to meet such needs.
+9. Check One: \square New Project \boxtimes Continuing previously funded project